-The Nancy A. Humphreys Institute works to increase the political participation and power of all social workers and the communities they serve so public policy reflects our profession’s values and commitment to social justice.
-The Institute urges all social workers to re-examine their attitudes toward politics, their role in empowering their clients and communities to be politically active and their personal commitment to integrate political action into their practice.
+The Nancy A. Humphreys Institute works to increase the political participation and power of social workers and the communities they serve so public policy reflects our profession’s values and commitment to social justice.
+Our primary programming includes:

 About Director and Founder

-Nancy A. Humphreys, DSW, founded the Institute for Political Social Work at the University of Connecticut School of Social Work in 1995 to investigate ways that social workers can facilitate the political empowerment of clients as well as increase the number of social workers who are directly involved with electoral politics.
-Dr. Humphreys has a long and accomplished professional history.
-Her academic work has left an indelible mark, both here in the United States and abroad.
-She served as dean of two schools of social work, Michigan State University and University of Connecticut.
-Beginning in 1991, Dr. Humphreys worked with what is now the Republic of Armenia to establish social work education in that country.
-The result of her efforts is a BSW and MSW program at Yerevan State University.
+The late Nancy A. Humphreys, PhD, founded the Institute for Political Social Work at the University of Connecticut School of Social Work in 1995 to investigate ways that social workers can facilitate the political empowerment of clients as well as increase the number of social workers who are directly involved with electoral politics.

 Research, Policy, and Advocacy